 The short answer is no.

-Before taking out a policy, you should consider your personal circumstances carefully and make decisions on that basis.
+Before taking out a policy, you should consider your personal circumstances and financial situation carefully and make decisions on that basis.
 For some, speaking to an independent financial advisor might be a good idea too.

 Life insurance options in later life

 You may be surprised to hear that life insurance options are available to people as old as 90.
-While premiums will go up and options will be more limited in your later years, there are still policies that could suit your circumstances.
+While premiums will go up and options will be more limited in your later years, there are still insurers that will issue life insurance to people approaching 90.

 Life insurance for over 50s